henryistyping/parse-and-translate/README.md

 Some features (to be implemented):

-- Opens a .txt file
+- Opens a .txt file (or anything that contains strings)
-- Search for strings with specific parameters
+- Search for strings using specific parameters (text markers for now)

 e.g.